ShivanshTiwari01/Restaurant-Application/README.md

 - This is Full Stack Restaurant Application built using MERN Stack

-- I have created backend server using NodeJS,ExpressJS and MongoDB(noSQL database) as database to store the information.
+- I have created backend server using NodeJS, ExpressJS and MongoDB(noSQL database) as database to store the information.

 - App is designed to use for a particular restaurant with franchise so the customers can choose there nearest location.